 One of these innovations is a large-scale additive manufacturing (BAAM) large-format 3D printer developed and commercialized by ORNL in partnership with Cincinnati (Harrison, Ohio, USA).
 Large-scale additive manufacturing has long been used primarily to make molds needed for infrastructure, aerospace, and automotive applications, as well as end-use components such as machine tool bases and ship structures.

-Traditionally, a limitation of large-format additive manufacturing is that 3D printing tends to produce parts with rough and irregular surfaces and high porosity, thus hindering the application of additive manufacturing in the production of many high-performance end-use parts.
+Traditionally, a limitation of large-format additive manufacturing is that 3D printing tends to produce parts with rough and irregular surfaces and high porosity, thus hindering the application of additive manufacturing in producing many high-performance end-use parts.
 Several commercial efforts have been made to reduce porosity by adding secondary processing steps such as molding.
-For the past two years, an ORNL team has been working to develop its scalable two-step process to eliminate porosity in high-volume production of large-format end-use parts while ensuring a production cycle time of no more than 2.5 minutes per part.
+For the past two years, an ORNL team has been developing its scalable two-step process to eliminate porosity in the high-volume production of large-format end-use parts while ensuring a production cycle of no more than 2.5 minutes per part.

 The process developed by ORNL, called AMCM (Additive Manufacturing + Molding), combines a robotic extrusion printer with a subsequent molding step in one cell.

-The AMCM process has been in development for more than two years, and the team initially used MDF’s existing large-format BAAM printer and molding machine to initially demonstrate the benefits of the process combination, such as lower porosity in the final part.
-However, the printer and molder were not next to each other, and although the two machines were not too far apart, a reheating step had to be added to the belt furnace before molding to re-soften the preforms to the required glass transition temperature (Tg) for molding.
+The AMCM process has been in development for more than two years, and the team initially used MDF’s existing large-format BAAM printer and molding machine to demonstrate the process combination’s benefits, such as lower porosity in the final part.
+However, the printer and molder were not next to each other.
+Although the two machines were not too far apart, a reheating step had to be added to the belt furnace before molding to re-soften the preforms to the required glass transition temperature (Tg) for molding.
 However, an additional 5 to 6 minutes of preheating per part would significantly increase the total cycle time, bringing the total production beat to 8 to 9 minutes per part.

-Therefore, they found that a dedicated production cell that could combine additive manufacturing and molding into one system was needed as a way to demonstrate that this technology could be used in a high-volume production environment.
+Therefore, they found that a dedicated production cell combining additive manufacturing and molding into one system was needed to demonstrate that this technology could be used in a high-volume production environment.

 To shorten the production cycle time for this technology, ORNL developed the current AMCM production cell concept, which was installed in November 2021.
 The production cell includes an extrusion print head mounted on a six-axis KUKA robot arm, a 500-ton die press, and a material drying system that allows the printer to deposit up to 150 pounds of material per hour.